Coconut Cake: A towering triple-layer beauty, filled & iced with a fluffy, marshmallow-y frosting, & topped with mounds of sweet shredded coconut.

 • Add the coconut milk mixture to the flour mixture, and whisk together until smooth.

-• Divide the batter equally between the 3 prepared pans, and bake the cakes until a toothpick inserted in the thickest part comes out clean (about 35 to 45 minutes).
+• Divide the batter equally between the 3 prepared pans, and bake the cakes until a toothpick inserted in the thickest part comes out clean (approx. 35 to 45 minutes).

 • Cool completely, then fill and frost the cake with marshmallow frosting and coat it with shredded coconut.